 PFAS substances are man-made chemicals that are very persistent in the environment and in the human body.
-People are exposed to PFAS in handling the products utilizing these chemicals, and by working in a facility producing or utilizing PFAS, but due their chemical persistence, contamination of drinking water systems has become a primary concern.
+People are exposed to PFAS in handling the products utilizing these chemicals, and by working in a facility producing or utilizing PFAS, but due to their chemical persistence, contamination of drinking water systems has become a primary concern.

-While data collection is on-going, it does appear that PFAS contamination is typically localized, associated with a specific facility that produced or used a PFAS, including facilities that used PFAS for firefighting.
+While data collection is ongoing, it does appear that PFAS contamination is typically localized, associated with a specific facility that produced or used a PFAS, including facilities that used PFAS for firefighting.

 There is evidence that exposure to PFAS can lead to adverse health outcomes in humans, including low birth weights, effects on the immune system, and effects on the liver and kidneys.
 PFOA has been linked to cancer.
 PFOS has been linked to thyroid hormone disruption.

-WETS has been monitoring the developing regulatory situation with respect to PFAS, and reviewing industry efforts to identify the best methods to remove PFAS from water.
+WETS has been monitoring the developing regulatory situation with respect to PFAS and reviewing industry efforts to identify the best methods to remove PFAS from water.
 Effective technologies for PFAS water treatment include activated carbon treatment, ion exchange resins, and high-pressure membranes such as nanofiltration or reverse osmosis.

 WETS has entered into a strategic cooperation and master services agreement with Emerging Compounds Treatment Technologies, Inc for providing their media-based treatment services, including activated carbon and ion exchange technologies for PFAS removal from water.

 WETS will continue to monitor the developing situation with respect to PFAS contamination in water.
 If you have any questions or concerns, feel free to call and speak with one of our professional engineers.